Why get involved now with musicians learning guitar online after so many years of successful “live” teaching? Why now decide to learn guitar online?

 There is a vast amount of free resources (lots of cool guitar stuff including this site) on the internet.
 We can use the technology to help us get through this trying time.

-Stay home, stay safe, stay well.
+Stay home, stay safe, stay well and keep others well in the process.
 Let's do our best that we can to get through this.
-We wish all of you all the best.
+We here at PG.com wish all of you all the best.

 Happy playing from PlayableGuitar.com